Access to Records

 The Team Manager will decide whether the representative will be allowed access, having sought advice from the information governance team if necessary.

 Where a request is received for access to the records of some-one who has died, the person making the application should be asked to explain in writing their relationship to the deceased person, what information is needed and why.
+Requests for records about deceased persons do not fall under the Data Protection Act, as the act only applies to data about living individuals.
+However, the Council’s duty of confidentiality to a person survives their death.
 The social worker should make a decision in consultation with his or her manager and advise the applicant in writing of the decision with reasons.
-Requests for records about deceased persons do not fall under the Data Protection Act, as the act only applies to data about living individuals.

 If the worker considers there are reasons to refuse a request for access to all or any part of the records (see Section 2, Exceptions), this should be discussed with his or her manager and advice from the Information Governance Team should be obtained.